The 2021 Roth IRA Limits Every Retirement Saver Needs to Know About

 What about married people?
 A couple can’t open an IRA.
 Remember: It’s an individual retirement account.

-Provided that you meet the eligibility requirements (which we’re about to discuss), you could each open a Roth IRA and contribute up to the maximum, so you’d contribute a total of up to $12,000 between your two IRAs, or up to $14,000 if you’re both part of the 50-plus crowd.
+Provided that you’re eligible under the Roth IRA rules, you could each open a Roth IRA and contribute up to the maximum, so you’d contribute a total of up to $12,000 between your two IRAs, or up to $14,000 if you’re both part of the 50-plus crowd.

 You can fund your Roth IRA for the year all the way up to the tax-filing deadline, so you have until April 15, 2021, to max out your contribution for 2020.